No. 13 Wisconsin confident it will play Saturday at Michigan - WHIZ News

-No. 13 Wisconsin expects to return to play Saturday at Michigan after canceling its last two games due to a COVID-19 outbreak within the team.
+No. 13 Wisconsin expects to return to play Saturday at Michigan after canceling its last two games due to a COVID-19 outbreak on the team.

 “We feel confident that we have a handle on the situation and are excited to play this week at Michigan,” athletic director Barry Alvarez said Monday.
 “As we have done throughout, we will continue to monitor our testing results and base our decision on those results.”

 Wisconsin officials said they have five active COVID-19 cases involving three staff members and two players.
-Five of the last six days have resulted in no positive cases.
-Only one staffer and one player have tested positive over the last week.
+Five of the last six days have resulted in no positive tests.
+One staffer and one player have tested positive over the last week.

 The Badgers have resumed regular game-week preparations and practiced Monday.